koushik-vardhan-B/networksecurity/README.md

 ---

-**This pipeline enables automated, reliable, and scalable network security analysis using machine learning.**
+**This pipeline enables automated, reliable, and scalable detection of phishing attacks and other network security threats using machine learning.**

 ---